marsbroshok/mlops-labs/workshops/kfp-caip-sklearn/README.md

 4. If the model meets or exceeds the performance requirements it is deployed as an online service using AI Platform Prediction

 ## Scenario
-The ML model utilized in the labs  is a multi-class classification model that predicts the type of forest cover from cartographic data.
+The ML model utilized in the labs  is a multi-class classifier that predicts the type of forest cover from cartographic data.
 The model is trained on the [Covertype Data Set](/datasets/covertype/README.md) dataset.

 ## Lab exercises
 ### Lab 01 - Using custom containers with AI Platform Training